What is a BSN? Is There a Difference Between an RN and a BSN?

 Why Do I Need a BSN?

-- In 2010, the Institute of Medicine released its report, “The Future of Nursing: Leading Change, Advancing Health," which called for increasing the number of baccalaureate-prepared nurses to 80% by 2020.
+- In 2011, the Institute of Medicine released its report, “The Future of Nursing: Leading Change, Advancing Health, which called for increasing the number of baccalaureate-prepared nurses to 80% by 2020.

 - In 2017, after 14 years of lobbying, New York State passed its “BSN in 10 Law.”
 The state now requires all nurses to earn a BSN within 10 years of receiving an initial RN license.
-The impetus behind the law is “a result of a growing body of research evidence that additional education results in better patient outcomes.”
+The impetus behind the law is “the result of a growing body of research evidence that additional education results in better patient outcomes.

 “As a BSN, you have more opportunities than your RN counterparts.
 You can step up to a leadership position, move into nursing education, work in public health and focus on health education within the community, or even go on to pursue a nurse practitioner or nurse administrator degree,” Christman said.